szfck/Checker-Game/README.md

 make

-# For Mac, use this command, if you use windows or linux, please
-# go to corresponding folder to run app. since QT is a cross
-# platform library, different OS will generate different code
+#### For Mac, use this command, if you use windows or linux, please go to corresponding folder to run app. since QT is a cross platform library, different OS will generate different codo

 ./checker-game-ui.app/Contents/MacOs/checker-game-ui